Third generation secure telephone unit

 of the STU-III: an even smaller single-piece solution.

-Production started in 1987 and the NSA had decided to allow the STU-III
+Production started in 1987, after the NSA had decided to allow the STU-III

 had also come down significantly: just US$ 2,000 for a single unit.